aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 ## Function `register_proposer_for_fee_collection`

 Registers the proposer of the block for gas fees collection.
-This function can only be called at the beginning of the block.
+This function<br/> can only be called at the beginning of the block.

 <pre><code>public(friend) fun register_proposer_for_fee_collection(proposer_addr: address)<br/></code></pre>